Make this an AMAZING SUMMER!

 University of Oregon’s FREE Summer Academy to Inspire Learning (SAIL) is an innovative bridge program for high school students from underrepresented backgrounds, which include lower income and/or first generation college students, with the aim of encouraging students to enroll and succeed in college through early exposure and exploration.
 SAIL offers free one-week summer programs on the Eugene, where students learn about various subjects from distinguished University of Oregon faculty members through fun social and interactive activities.
 Each summer, returning students choose a new academic subject.
 SAIL programs include sessions on the college admissions process, scholarship availability, and the financial aid process.

-Young Entrepreneur’s Business Camp, is a statewide initiative to educate Oregon youth in business, leadership, teamwork and more, hosting week-long experiential education programs for high school students at college campuses each summer, including at UofO, OSU Corvallis and Cascades and University of Portland.
+Young Entrepreneur’s Business Camp is a statewide initiative to educate Oregon youth in business, leadership, teamwork, and more, hosting week-long experiential education programs for high school students at college campuses each summer, including at UofO, OSU Corvallis and Cascades, and the University of Portland.

-Volunteer Match is another great online resource for finding a cause or non-profit who needs your passion and talent.
+Volunteer Match is another great online resource for finding a cause or non-profit that needs your passion and talent.